cloudmesh-community/hid-sp18-709/PXE-report/report.md

 4. [Deploying the image](#deployment)

 :o: you need to use section links as explained in notation.md, see the first link

+:o: diagram of your setup is missing, it is difficult to understand what you do

+:o: you could for example improve the NOW instructions and burn the os and have ips

+than it would be grate to have the following

+    cms pxe --server=ipofserver --worker=10.0.0.[1-10] --names=worker[00-10]

+that does this all automatically ... ?

 ## PXE server {#sec:pxe-server}